 What types of manuscripts will you work with?

-Short stories, novellas, and novels.
-I will only work with complete manuscripts.
+I will accept short stories, novellas, and novels.
+I will only work with complete

+manuscripts.
 No WIPS (works in progress).
-Novels over 100k words will be considered on a case-by-case
+Novels over 100k words will be considered

 · Erotic Romance